26 May 2022

 Sure, Comic Sans is a no-no in almost every interface ever.

 Still, the comparison is true.
-Sans serif fonts add a touch of modernity and straightforward speaking.
+Sans serif web fonts add a touch of modernity and straightforward speaking.

 In turn, serif fonts are associated with sophisticated and reputable brands that maintain the image of a top-notch company.
-They used to appear in the broadsheet of the New York Times and the Huffington Post, or on well-known fashion websites, such as Dior and or Burberry.
+They used to appear in the broadsheet of the New York Times and the Huffington Post, or on well-known fashion websites, such as Dior and or Burberry, who did their e-commerce website redesign lately.

 Nevertheless, times change.
-Over the last few years, worldwide fashion brands switched from ostentatious serif fonts in their logos and company typefaces to minimalist sans.
+Over the last few years, worldwide fashion brands switched from ostentatious serif fonts in their logos and e-commerce web designs to minimalist sans.
 Why is this happening, you ask?

 Some talk about better readability and legibility of sans serifs.
 In fact, it seems more like a zeitgeist thing, a new fashionista trend.
 Being a matter of debate, depersonalization of logos and simplification of elegant serif fonts are likely to appeal to the “substance over form” idea.